Family home for an elderly and/or disabled person (family caregiver)

 The cost of hospitality includes the following:

-- Allowances referred to as particular subjects calculated according to the need for assistance of the person accommodated, related to his disability or loss of autonomy
+- Allowances known as particular subjects calculated according to the need for assistance of the person accommodated, related to his disability or loss of autonomy

 Remuneration for services rendered

-This remuneration shall be supplemented by an allowance for paid leave corresponding to 10% remuneration for services rendered.
+This remuneration is supplemented by an allowance for paid leave corresponding to 10% remuneration for services rendered.

 To calculate the amount of these social contributions, you can use the following simulator: